realerfiw/DiscordChatExporter/README.md

 and if you want to run in background:

-Start-Process python -ArgumentList "main.py" -NoNewWindo  w
+Start-Process python -ArgumentList "main.py" -NoNewWindow